-Amid the summer months, it can be difficult to take care of your various plants living indoors and outdoors!
+Amid the summer months, it can be difficult to take care of your various plants living outdoors!
 The heat can be an obstacle to keep your plants healthy unless you know the right tips and tricks for their survival!

 Here are a few simple tips to work on the upkeep of your leafy and flowery friends!